Annan frustrated over Syria, Russia gives no ground

 Arab League Secretary-General Nabil Elaraby urged the Council to "move quickly to end all acts of violence taking place in Syria, and to take the necessary measures to protect Syrian civilians", according to a letter leaked to media.

-That proposal is similar to language the Council used last year to authorize military intervention in Libya, which Russia did not veto but has criticized ever since.
+That proposal is similar to language the Council used last year to authorise military intervention in Libya, which Russia did not veto but has criticised ever since.
 Russia has vowed to prevent Syria from becoming another Libya, where it says NATO airstrikes directly supported rebels and led to "regime change".

 RIGHTS COUNCIL